manjitduhan/RainyWarDays/01_IPsec_Tunnel_up_but_No_traffic/README.md

 * Client-side applications started failing silently.
 * Our cloud-side EMS reported clients as disconnected.
 * No traffic appeared at the server, yet tunnels showed as UP.
+* IPsec Keepalive packets flowed.
-* Keepalive packets flowed, and outbound packet counters on the client kept increasing.
+* Outbound packet counters on the client kept increasing.
+* But Inbount packet counter on server for that tunnel was 0.

 It was a classic case of “the tunnel is up, but nothing works.”